Google Play Ratings: Public & Private Data

 The changes in the totals can be explained by recalculations that factor in updates to ratings and rating removals.
 For example, if several users change their 5-star ratings to 4-star ratings, you'll see a lower count of 5-star ratings at a later date.

-Why are country-specific and worldwide ratings different?
+Why are public and private worldwide ratings different?

-Incremental Country-specific Ratings (Public)
+Country-specific and Worldwide Ratings (Public)

 Why are there no past (historical) ratings?